nkraeme6/nkraeme6/README.md

 - 👋 Hi, I’m @nkraeme6
 - 👀 I’m interested in video games and media of all kind
-- 🌱 I’m currently learning web technologies, Java and simple game dev
+- 🌱 I’m currently learning web technologies and simple game dev
 - 💞️ I’m looking to collaborate on anything that helps me learning new stuff
 - 📫 How to reach me: iykyk ;)